 Contact to receive resumes: David Salomon, [email protected]

-Description of Services provided by department: The department, in particular the student’s supervisor, will teach practical skills, provide guidance in a real work environment, and give the opportunity to gain knowledge of business functions.
+The department, in particular, the student’s supervisor, will teach practical skills, provide guidance in a real work environment, and give the opportunity to gain knowledge of business functions.

-Description of the student learning experience and how it relates to student’s field of study: The purpose of the position is for the student to gain practical experience and develop skills useful in a marketing and communications business environment, specifically as it relates to media.
+The purpose of the position is for the student to gain practical experience and develop skills useful in a marketing and communications business environment, specifically as it relates to social and digital communications.
 The student will obtain knowledge of basic protocols and responsibilities necessary to operate within a business and functional environment.

-If the student’s learning experience is not related to the student’s field of study, please describe how the student will benefit from Graduate Assistantship: The student will learn proper language used in professional emails and communications in general.
-S/he will also gain first-hand experience on how to work in a team environment and how to organize oneself to meet deadlines.
+The student will learn proper language used in professional emails and communications, in general.
+S/he will learn first-hand experience on how to work in a team environment and how to organize oneself to meet deadlines.